 I also need to keep track of business finances, so I try to stay on top of that as much as possible.

 Publishers don’t do as much for authors as they did back in the 1990’s.
 These days, it is up to each individual author to maintain their website, manage their social media connections, and promote their books.
-Publishers occasionally put books on sale and promote them through ads, but an author would be wise to do as much as possible to help (without duplicating anythign the publisher is doing).
-Unfortunately, huge book promotions tend to be reserved for bestselling authors like James Patterson and Nora Roberts… because they have such loyal fans!
+Publishers occasionally put books on sale and promote them through ads, but an author would be wise to do as much as possible to help (without duplicating anything the publisher is doing).
+Unfortunately, huge book promotions tend to be reserved for bestselling authors like James Patterson and Nora Roberts… because they have such loyal fans![/cherry_spoiler] [cherry_spoiler title=”How long does it take you to write a book?”]

 It depends on the book.
-I can get a first draft of a shorter book done in about 45 days, but my second and third drafts each take about a month or so.
+I can get a first draft of a short book done in about 45 days, but my second and third drafts each take about a month or so.
 Longer books take… longer! 🙂

 I’ve also found that I can’t get much work done toward the end of November (Thanksgiving) or mid to late December (Christmas).
-June seems to be problematic for me as well, with end of the school-year events and family trips interfering with my regular writing schedule.
+June seems to be problematic for me as well, with family trips interfering with my regular writing schedule.[/cherry_spoiler][cherry_spoiler title=”Do you write daily?”]

 I love it when I get to write daily, but I TRY to take weekends off.
 All work and no play makes Jane a dull girl.
-I need to regularly recharge those batteries if I plan to keep writing for the rest of my life!
+I need to regularly recharge those batteries if I plan to keep writing for the rest of my life![/cherry_spoiler] [cherry_spoiler title=”Who are some of your favorite historical romance authors?”]

 The list is a long one, and I’m afraid I might leave someone off!
 At the very least, I’ll mention:

-Katharine Ashe, Madeline Hunter, Eloisa James, Courtney Milan, Tessa Dare, Christi Caldwell, Lisa Kleypas, Becky Lower, Tessa Dare, Victoria Roberts, Erica Ridley, Donna MacMeans, and Gwyn Cready.
+Katharine Ashe, Madeline Hunter, Eloisa James, Courtney Milan, Tessa Dare, Christi Caldwell, Lisa Kleypas, Becky Lower, Tessa Dare, Victoria Roberts, Erica Ridley, Donna MacMeans, and Gwyn Cready.[/cherry_spoiler][cherry_spoiler title=”Can you recommend any other non-historical romance authors?”]

 Of course not!
 Do you only watch one kind of movie?
 Eat one kind of food?
 I love variety!
 One of my favorite authors is Neil Gaiman.
-I happen to love science fiction and fantasy.
-I might even have to try my hand at one someday!
+I happen to love science fiction and fantasy, and I’m a big fan of Brandon Sanderson.
+I might even have to try my hand at writing one someday!
 I love mysteries, suspense novels, “hero’s journey” stories… lots of different things.
 I do tend to prefer books with happy-ish endings.
-(I get enough of unhappy endings by watching the news!)
+(I get enough of unhappy endings by watching the news!)[/cherry_spoiler]